symfony/symfony-docs/contributing/code/bc.rst

 architecture, others are fixed by changing the name of a method.

 That's why we created this page for you.
-The section "Using Symfony Code" will tell you how you can ensure that your application won't break completely when upgrading to a newer version of the same major release branch.
+The section "Using Symfony Code" will tell you how you can ensure that your application will not break completely when upgrading to a newer version of the same major release branch.

 The second section, "Working on Symfony Code", is targeted at Symfony